Getting Started#

 target = target @ SE3.from_rotation(rotation) # Local frame.

-Left-multiplying applies a transformation in the world frame—the translation moves the pose along world axes.
-Right-multiplying applies it in the local frame—the rotation is about the gripper’s own y-axis, not the world’s.
+Left-multiplying applies a transformation in the world frame.
+The translation moves the pose along world axes.
+Right-multiplying applies it in the local frame.
+The rotation is therefore about the gripper’s own y-axis, not the world’s.

-This creates a target that is offset from the current pose and rotated 90°.
-By decoupling translation and rotation, it’s easy to reason about each independently.
+This produces a target that is offset from the current pose and rotated 90°.
+Decoupling translation and rotation makes each component easier to reason about independently.

 A FrameTask drives a frame toward a target pose: